| Title: | Time Series Analysis and Computational Finance |

 The max drawdown or max loss statistic is defined as the maximum

-value drop after one of the peaks of x
+value drop after one of the peaks of x.
+For financial

 instruments the max drawdown represents the worst investment loss for